Mitochondrial DNA: Female inheritance

 In sexual reproduction, mitochondria are normally inherited exclusively from the mother; the mitochondria in mammalian sperm are usually destroyed by the egg cell after fertilization.
-Also, mitochondria are only in the sperm tail, which is used for propelling the sperm cells and sometimes the tail is lost during fertilization.
+Also, mitochondria are present solely in the midpiece, which is used for propelling the sperm cells, and sometimes the midpiece, along with the tail, is lost during fertilization.
 In 1999 it was reported that paternal sperm mitochondria (containing mtDNA) are marked with ubiquitin to select them for later destruction inside the embryo.
 Some in vitro fertilization techniques, particularly injecting a sperm into an oocyte, may interfere with this.

 The fact that mitochondrial DNA is mostly maternally inherited enables genealogical researchers to trace maternal lineage far back in time.
 (Y-chromosomal DNA, paternally inherited, is used in an analogous way to determine the patrilineal history.)
 This is usually accomplished on human mitochondrial DNA by sequencing the hypervariable control regions (HVR1 or HVR2), and sometimes the complete molecule of the mitochondrial DNA, as a genealogical DNA test.
 HVR1, for example, consists of about 440 base pairs.
 These 440 base pairs are compared to the same regions of other individuals (either specific people or subjects in a database) to determine maternal lineage.
 Most often, the comparison is made with the revised Cambridge Reference Sequence.
 Vilà et al. have published studies tracing the matrilineal descent of domestic dogs from wolves.

 The concept of the Mitochondrial Eve is based on the same type of analysis, attempting to discover the origin of humanity by tracking the lineage back in time.